rescript-association/rescript-core/README.md

 In ReScript 11, it is shipped as a separate npm package @rescript/core that is added to your project as per the [installation instructions](https://rescript-lang.org/docs/manual/latest/installation).
 In future ReScript versions, it will be included with the `rescript` npm package itself.

+## Versioning

+- Versions `0.x` targets ReScript v10.1 and below.
+- Versions `1.x` targets ReScript v11 and above, and contains code that will not work with v10.1 and below.

 ## Background

 Goals: